Type of Internet Connection/Access Method

 • More flexible method for a user than others.

-• VSAT is a technology used in satellite communications systems to provide internet access, data transfer, and other telecommunications services.
-Thus, VSAT supports voice, video, and data services.
+• VSAT is used to provide internet access, data transfer, and other telecommunications services.

-• VSAT terminals consist of a small dish antenna (usually around 1.2 to 2.4 meters in diameter), a transceiver, and associated networking equipment.
+A typical VSAT terminals comprise a small dish antenna (typically 1.2 to 2.4 meters in diameter), a transceiver, and associated networking equipment, which are detailed as follows:-

 • It uses line-of-sight technology.

 • VSAT systems use geostationary satellites to establish a two-way communication link between the VSAT terminal and the satellite in space.
 This enables data transmission over long distances, making it particularly useful in remote or rural areas where terrestrial infrastructure is limited.
-Thus, this type of connection is mostly suitable for remote rural, seas, forests, deserts, or those areas where a broadband connection is not yet/functioning well.
+Thus, this type of connection is mostly suitable for remote rural areas, such as those in the sea, forest, or desert, or for areas where a broadband connection is not yet functioning well.

 • VSAT technology can be cost-effective for providing connectivity to areas where laying traditional communication infrastructure (such as fiber optic cables) would be impractical or cost-prohibitive.